PhosphorylatedRabbits/cosifer/docs_source/index.rst

-.. ipcrg documentation master file, created by sphinx-quickstart on Sun Dec  1 00:34:29 2019.
+.. cosifer documentation master file, created by sphinx-quickstart on Sun Dec  1 00:34:29 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ipcrg's documentation!
+Welcome to cosifer's documentation!
 =================================

 .. toctree::